gracegui43/Neo-Grants/Neo Core Developer Grants Program.md

 **3. Initial Review & Trial Period**

 Once the application is submitted, the current Core Developer team will review it.
 If more than half of the Core Developers agree, the applicant will be nominated as a Core Developer Candidate and start a 3-month trial period.
-During the trial period, the Candidate needs to contribute and prove himself/herself qualified and will receive the Contribution Reward accordingly.
+During the trial period, the Candidate needs to contribute and prove himself/herself qualified and will receive the Fellowship Reward.

 **4. Evaluation**

 After 3 months, the Neo Foundation will evaluate the Candidate's performance and decide whether to endorse him/her in the role of an official Core Developer.
-Once the Candidate becomes an official Core Developer, his/her information will be added to the Core Developer list, he/she will get the GitHub `write` permission and begin to receive the Fellowship Reward.
+Once the Candidate becomes an official Core Developer, his/her information will be added to the Core Developer list, he/she will get the GitHub `write` permission and begin to receive the Contribution Reward.